Milan-Shah/viper-ios-template/README.md

 ### How to use?

->  Make sure to import common helper files in your project.
-You can find them under Helper Files folder of the directory.

-After running the install command in terminal, make sure you have imported files from Helper Files folder in your project.
-Now, you can open your Xcode project, go to file menu, select New -> File -> ( command N for shortcut), scroll down all the way to the bottom and you will see the Viper Module Template.
-Please select the template and name it as your wish, you can also choose to implement storyboard for your module if you like.
+After running the install command in terminal, you **MUST intialize Viper Initialize template first**.
+It has a base interface file that contains protocols for creating modules for your screens.
+To do so, you can open your Xcode project, go to file menu, select New -> File -> ( command N for shortcut), scroll down all the way to the bottom and you will see the Viper Initialize, Viper Module and Viper Unit Test Case templates.
+You can select the template and name it as you wish, you can also choose to implement storyboard for your modules if you like.

 ### How to uninstall?